-*- coding: utf-8 -*-

 [docs] def __getattr__(self, name: str) -> IclFpgaField: """Attribute access to fields""" # TODO - is there a way to inspect the AttributeError that resulted in this # function being called?
 It can mask some errors!! if name in self._fields.keys(): return self._fields[name] else: if name in self.__dir__(): raise AttributeError( f"AttributeError occurred reading " f"{self.__class__.__name__}.{name}.
 Good luck!" ) else: raise AttributeError( f"{self.__class__.__name__} has no attribute {name}" )

-[docs] def __setattr__(self, key: str, value): """Pass on attribute writes to the field, where appropriate""" if "_init_complete" in self.__dict__ and key in self._fields: self._fields[key].value = value else: super().__setattr__(key, value)
+[docs] def __setattr__(self, key: str, value): """Pass on attribute writes to the field, where appropriate""" if "_init_complete" in self.__dict__ and key in self._fields: # FpgaPeripheral __init__ is finished, key is an FPGA field, write to FPGA self._fields[key].value = value return if not key.startswith("_") and key not in dir(self): self._logger.warning( f"attr '{key}' is not an FPGA field name or peripheral attribute, " "so a new Python instance variable will be created. " "Prefix variable names with _ to suppress this message." ) super().__setattr__(key, value)

 [docs] def __getitem__(self, item: str) -> IclFpgaField: """Index style access to fields""" return self._fields[item]